 - Big Green Egg: S / M / L / XL and MiniMax

 - Kamado Joe: Classic, Big Joe, Junior

 - Grill Dome: Infinity XL (probably others, but not yet verified)

 - Saffire L, XL

 - Royal Kamado

-- COMING SOON: Weber Summit Charcoal, Kettle, Smokey Mountain
+- COMING LATER THIS YEAR: Weber Summit Charcoal, Kettle, Smokey Mountain

 If you have a grill that is not listed above, please contact us to see if the SMOBOT might work with your grill too!

-The production SMOBOT runs on 5V DC power with a standard micro-usb socket.
-We will provide a micro-usb wall plug, but you can also use any standard USB power pack.
-We are currently performing tests to see how long SMOBOT will run on a standard 2200mAh battery pack that costs just a few dollars.
+SMOBOT runs on 5V DC power with a standard micro-USB socket.
+We provide a micro-USB wall plug, but you can also use any standard rechargeable 5V USB power pack,readily available on Amazon.

-The SMOBOT damper can be exposed to water and can be used in the rain.
-The SMOBOT control unit should be protected from the elements.
-We suggest using a plastic bag or container to keep the rain/snow off of your unit if you are using it in inclement weather.
+The SMOBOT damper can be exposed to water and can be used in the rain, but we suggest using a plastic bag or container to protect the SMOBOT control unit from the elements if you are using it in inclement weather.

-The cloud service “mySmobot” allows you to monitor your SMOBOT from outside of your home network.
-You do not need to attach your SMOBOT to your home network or use the cloud service in order to control your grill or monitor your SMOBOT.
+The cloud service “mySMOBOT” allows you to monitor your SMOBOT from outside of your home network, but you do not need to attach your SMOBOT to your home network or use the cloud service in order to control your grill or monitor your SMOBOT.
 If you do not want to use the cloud or connect to your home network, you can put the SMOBOT in Access Point mode (default) and connect to it via a browser for remote monitoring.
-Please note while in Access Point mode, power consumption is significantly higher.
+Please note, while in Access Point mode, power consumption is significantly higher.